 Everyone has to pay tax in New Zealand on the income they earn here.
 This includes non-residents who earn income from New Zealand.
 If you're a non-resident earning rental income from property in New Zealand, you'll have to pay tax on it to New Zealand.

-- registered for GST you'll need to pay GST on your short-term rental income
+• registered for GST you'll need file GST returns including your short stay rental income

-- not registered for GST, you may have to file and register for GST.
+• not registered for GST, you may have to register for and file GST.

-You'll only have to register if your turnover from all your GST activities is over $60,000 in any 12 month period.
-This includes your short-term rental income.
-This is because short-term renting is seen as a taxable activity.
+You'll only have to register if your turnover from all your GST activities is over $60,000 in any 12-month period.
+This includes your short-stay rental income.
+This is because short-stay renting is seen as a taxable activity.

 Filing tax returns for your rental income